Get to know Boston, a city full of opportunity, potential, and, yes, even fun for law students...

 - MBTA Commuter Rail via Back Bay station and South Station

-- MBTA Silver bus line via the Tufts Medical Center, Chinatown, South Station, or Boylston stations
+- MBTA Silver bus line via the Tufts Medical Center or South Station

 You can learn more about Boston’s public transportation system here.

 But as convenient as the T is, you’ll quickly learn that Boston is an incredibly walkable and bikeable city too.
 You can often get between neighborhoods in 10 to 15 minutes.

 Ready for the next step?
 The best way to learn about life as a law student in Boston is to visit!